numbershape/ml-foundations/01-math-foundations/02-calculus-notes.md

     - Imagine sampling a finite number of points evenly spaced along the range
     - Since it's a finite sample, we can find the average by just adding up all the heights sin(x) at each one of the intervals, and then dividing the sum by the number of points we sampled
     - The more points we sample (adding up more and more heights) the closer the average would be to the actual average of the continuous variable
-    - This is seems like a kind of integral of sin(x) between 0 and π
+    - This seems like a kind of integral of sin(x) between 0 and π
-        - For the regular integral, we think of a sample of imputs on this continuum as well, but instead of adding the height sin(x) at each input and dividing by how many there are, we add up sin(x) * dx, where dx is the spacing between the samples
+        - For the regular integral, we think of a sample of inputs on this continuum as well, but instead of adding the height sin(x) at each input and dividing by how many there are, we add up sin(x) * dx, where dx is the spacing between the samples
         - Why multiply by dx?
 Because we are computing area (height * width), not just summing heights; each height sin(x) is "weighted" by how much x-axis space it represents (dx)
         - That is, for the regular integral, we are adding up little areas, not heights
         - And technically the integral is not quite this sum, it is whatever that sum approaches as dx approaches 0